Talk - What is a Digital Leader Anyway? At Digital Leaders NW

 Among many projects TechSoup runs, there is one called NetSquared which even has a branch in Manchester.
 A local group that work on local issues, within the same ethos of TechSoup which "brings together social changemakers and web innovators to network, socialise and share ideas."
 It's a great group to be part of and some fantastic digital inclusion projects have come out of it for the area.
 I find that truly inspiring and it helps lead the digital way for the voluntary sector.

-Alongside the projects, there's also a fantastic website at www.techsoup.org that has lots of interesting and helpful articles, resources, webinars, case studies, forums and blogs, along with a specific portal for libraries that we recommend as a resource when we run training with library staff.
+Alongside the projects, there's also a fantastic website at www.techsoup.org that has lots of interesting and helpful articles new online casino australia, resources, webinars, case studies, forums and blogs, along with a specific portal for libraries that we recommend as a resource when we run training with library staff.

 My most favourite and inspirational thing TechSoup does, is it's work around #digitalstorytelling It shares ideas, runs competitions and supports the tech side, so voluntary sector organisations can tell their amazing stories in a digital way. <strong>I found my love for #digitalstorytelling</strong> because of TechSoup all those years ago, and now DigiEnable has a similar ethos with our digital media training, and I've even <a href="http://www.lizhardwick.co.uk/digitalstorytelling_CreativeEducation">written in a book about it.</a> Digitalstorytelling doesn't just work for charities, it can work for SME's and others too.